eugeneswift124/eugeneswift124/README.md

 - 👋 Hi, I’m @rikasucksatprogramming otherwise known as Rika.
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and App development
-- 🌱 I’m currently learning CSS and JavaScript
+- 🌱 I’m currently learning JavaScript, Flutter, Swift, Kotlin
 - 💞️ I’m looking to colaberate at the moment
-- 📫 How to reach me Go to twitter @Rika_hi124
-- 🏳️‍🌈 The Gay programmer